 Source: Google Play Store

 Fraudulent apps not only steal money away from you, but sensitive data, too.
-Common clues an app is fraudulent include no customer reviews and misspelled words.
+Common clues an app is fraudulent include little to no customer reviews and misspelled words.
 Keep an eye out for apps that seem sketchy and report them to the Google Play or iTunes Store.

 4. Know the Common Telltale Signs of Fraud